HruthikKommuru/Customer-segmentation-using-RFM/README.md

-**Customer Segmentation with KNN and RFM Analysis**
+**Customer Segmentation with KMEANS and RFM Analysis**

-This repository implements customer segmentation using the K-Nearest Neighbors (KNN) algorithm and the RFM (Recency, Frequency, Monetary) analysis technique.
+This repository implements customer segmentation using the K-Means algorithm and the RFM (Recency, Frequency, Monetary) analysis technique.

 **Project Goals:**